Kabhi Alvida Naa Kehna: Development

-Initially titled Kalank, the film was eventually renamed after the lyric “Kabhi Alvida Naa Kehna” from the Kishore Kumar song “Chalte Chalte Mere Yeh Geet Yaad Rakhna” featured in the 1976 film Chalte Chalte.
-This title was also considered for Kal Ho Naa Ho back in 2003.
+Initially titled Kalank, the film was eventually renamed after the lyric Kabhi Alvida Naa Kehna from the Kishore Kumar song “Chalte Chalte Mere Yeh Geet Yaad Rakhna” featured in the 1976 film Chalte Chalte.
+This title was also initially considered for Karan Johar's 2003 film Kal Ho Naa Ho, which he wrote and was briefly supposed to direct but instead marked the directorial debut of Nikhil Advani.
+The title Kalank was eventually retained by Johar for a 2019 film of the same name he produced alongside Sajid Nadiadwala and Fox Star Studios, which was directed by Abhishek Varman and was envisioned by him in 2004.

-The film was written and directed by Karan Johar, who developed the story in collaboration with screenwriter Shibani Bathija.
-Dialogues were penned by Niranjan Iyengar.
+The film was written and directed by Johar on the basis of his original story and a screenplay he developed alongside writer Shibani Bathija, who later provided the story for Kalank.
+The dialogues were penned by Niranjan Iyengar.

 Johar drew inspiration from real-life experiences and cinematic influences.
-He cited witnessing a married couple part amicably at a London café, his own emotional setbacks, and the Richard Linklater film Before Sunset (2004) as key triggers that shaped the story’s emotional depth and unconventional premise.
+He cited witnessing a married couple part amicably at a London café, his own emotional setbacks, and the Richard Linklater film Before Sunset (2004) as key triggers that shaped the story's emotional depth and unconventional premise.

 The project was produced by Hiroo Yash Johar, marking her debut as a producer under the Dharma Productions banner.
-Long-time collaborators Farah Khan (choreography), Manish Malhotra (costume design), and Sharmishta Roy (production design) returned to shape the film’s visual aesthetic, continuing their creative association with Johar.
+Long-time collaborators Farah Khan (choreography), Manish Malhotra (costume design), and Sharmishta Roy (production design) returned to shape the film's visual aesthetic, continuing their creative association with Johar.
 MAC Cosmetics contributed significantly to the styling and makeup for the principal cast.

-Continuing a trend seen in Johar’s previous works—Kuch Kuch Hota Hai (1998), Kabhi Khushi Kabhie Gham (2001) and Kal Ho Naa Ho (2003)—the film featured a four-word title beginning with the letter “K.”
+Continuing a trend seen in Johar's previous works—Kuch Kuch Hota Hai (1998), Kabhi Khushi Kabhie Gham...
+(2001) and Kal Ho Naa Ho (2003)—the film featured a four-word title beginning with the letter “K.”